vonajs/vona/packages-docs/guide/env-config/env/introduction.md

 # Env

-Vona exposes env variables on the special `process.env` object

 Vona loads environment files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios

 ## meta & .env file